betagouv/aides-jeunes/README.md

 You can safely use `npm test && npm run cypress` to drive your developments.

-## Continuous Integration

-We use [CircleCI](https://circleci.com/) as a continuous integration and deployment.
-The CI is currently configured with these jobs:

-`install_openfisca`: installs the server openfisca.
-`install`: installs the server and the client.
-`lint`: identifies and corrects the lint problems.
-`test_jest`: runs unit tests.
-`test_openfisca_test_generation` : validates the openfisca tests.
-`build` : builds the project.
-`test_e2e`: runs the end-to-end tests.

 ## Email

 We use the framework [MJML](https://mjml.io/) to design and integrate the templates.
 [Sendinblue](https://fr.sendinblue.com/) is our service to send emails.